Houston Hit and Run Accidents

 Hiring an attorney to help you with your case has two benefits.
 First, they can help you look into whether there is any way to track down the hit-and-run driver based upon any information you or witnesses may have observed.

 Second, when the other driver cannot be found you must make an uninsured or underinsured motorist claim against your own insurance.
 This does not, however, mean that your insurance company is going to look out for your interests or ensure they are paying you the full amount you could receive under the law.
 Instead, the insurer may make a lowball offer or try to get you to settle your claim for the least amount possible.
 Our attorneys will:

 - fight to maximize your settlement or verdict,

 - negotiate your outstanding medical bills, subrogation claims and hospital liens to put the most money in your pocket possible out of the settlement proceeds.

-If you have been the victim of a hit and run as a pedestrian or a driver of another vehicle, you deserve to be compensated so you don’t have to bear the burden of your injuries.
+If you have been the victim of a hit and run, you deserve to be compensated so you don’t have to bear the burden of your injuries.
 At Simmons and Fletcher, P.C.,we have the experience necessary to get fair compensation for you.
 Contact us today to learn more about how we can help.

 Paul Cannon has practiced personal injury trial law since 1995.
 He is Board Certified in Personal Injury Trial Law (2005).
 He has earned recognition as a Super Lawyer by Thompson Reuters in 2017 & 2018, and as a Top 100 Trial Lawyer by the National Trial Lawyers Association in 2017.
 He is a Shareholder, trial lawyer and online marketing manager at Simmons and Fletcher, P.C.
 His legal writings have been published by the Texas Bar Journal, Business.com, Lawyer.com HG Legal Resources, Lawfirms.com, and others.
 He has been asked to give education talks and media interviews on dog bite law.